-I’ve nurtured a semi-public sculpture garden over 30 years, adjacent to my studio in Winooski, Vermont.
-I believe sculpture can uniquely provide full-sensory experiences, especially when accessible in outdoor spaces rather than in indoor, no-touch museums or galleries.
+Over 33 years I’ve nurtured the semi-public sculpture garden adjacent to my studio in Winooski, Vermont.
+Sculpture provides full-sensory experiences, especially when accessible in outdoor spaces rather than inside museums or galleries.
 Visible from the street, the garden has become well-known, and I give personal tours to those who are interested.
-Winooski is a refugee resettlement community with more than 36 languages spoken, the most diverse and densely populated community in Vermont.
-The sculpture garden is a rare public art resource in the one-square mile Onion City.
-Winooski means “land of the onion” in Abenaki.
+Winooski is Vermont’s most diverse and densely populated community, with more than 36 languages spoken in this one-square mile city.
+I continue to integrate sculpture and landscape toward my ideal sculpture environment – one that is accessible to people from all walks of life and sensitively scaled for human interaction.

-Continuing to integrate sculpture and landscaping, I’m determined to realize my ideal sculpture environment – one that is accessible to people from all walks of life and sensitively scaled for human interaction.
-I envision sculptures strong enough to hold people or to be held, and to be experienced with all five senses in a garden full of colors, scents, birds, and planted edibles for both animals and people.
-As historic statues topple, perhaps no better time exists to examine artistry, values, and feminism in public statuary.
-The garden brings hope and metaphor to daily life.
+I envision sculptures strong enough to hold people, and to be experienced with all five senses in a garden full of colors, scents, birds, and planted edibles for both animals and humans.
+Gardens bring hope and metaphor to daily life.
+As statues of influential men topple, perhaps no better time exists to examine values, meaning and feminist history in public statuary.

-My sculptures and works on paper have been exhibited internationally in museums and galleries such as Kunsthaus in Hamburg, Zwitscher Machine Gallery in Berlin, Hangaram Art Museum in Seoul, Windspiel Galerie in Vienna, Couvent des Cordeliers in Paris, deCordova Sculpture Park near Boston, Centre des Arts Visuels in Montreal, and Garvey Simon, Artists Space, and Wave Hill in New York.
+My sculptures and works on paper have been exhibited internationally in museums and galleries such as Kunsthaus in Hamburg, Zwitscher Machine Gallery in Berlin, Hangaram Art Museum in Seoul, Windspiel Galerie in Vienna, Couvent des Cordeliers in Paris, deCordova Sculpture Park near Boston, Centre des Arts Visuels in Montreal, and Garvey Simon, Ki Smith Gallery, Artists Space, and Wave Hill in New York.

 Public sculptures have been commissioned in New York, South Korea, Montreal, Florida, Wisconsin, and Vermont.
 Public collections include Tufts University, Songchu International Sculpture Park, Freehand New York, Kohler Arts Center, Tampa Museum of Art, Fleming Museum of Art, Musée d’art de Joliette, and St. Petersburg, Florida’s Museum of Fine Arts.